 - Take action towards the goal.
 Dreams and goals require action.
 The best goal in the world will never materialize unless consistent action is taken.
 I am not going to say that you should do this every day because I believe in taking a small break (a day perhaps) and step back a little.
 It would be a terrible waste if you burn out before you even got proper momentum towards your goal.

-I will soon be opening The Playground for The Rebels Den.
+I will soon be opening The Gathering for The Rebels Den.

 It will be filled with courses,